 It’s fun to be around people with ESTP personality type and, thankfully, they aren’t very rare — about ten percent of the general population according to David Keirsey, but other sources cite much lower numbers.
 Did you ever want to meet someone who makes even going to the grocery store an adventure?
 Then you should look for an ESTP!
 ESTPs are witty, clever and fun — your life will never be dull around them.
+Not sure about your personality type?
+You can take this test to get a scientifically validated answer.

 There are seven other extroverted types, but the ESTP is the most socially sophisticated of all types: